History for Djokovic? British glory at Wimbledon?

 Russian third seed Daniil Medvedev has never gone beyond the fourth round, while Norwegian fourth seed Casper Ruud has won only one main-draw match at Wimbledon.

-Danish sixth seed Holger Rune could be a threat, along with Australian 16th seed Alex de Minaur and American 25th seed Sebastian Korda, who both showed their grass-court pedigree at Queen's.
+Danish sixth seed Holger Rune could be a threat, along with Australian 16th seed Alex de Minaur and American 25th seed Sebastian Korda, after all showing their grass-court pedigree at Queen's.

 Will the 'big three' continue to dominate?